Spectacle Lake, Wisconsin, USA

 Looking for Spectacle Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
 Or explore more of our favorite travel partners.

-All About Spectacle Lake
+All About Spectacle Lake, WI

 Those dreaming of the quiet beauty of a northern Wisconsin lake will want to check out Vilas County’s Spectacle Lake.
 Chequamegon-Nicolet National Forest encompasses over a million acres in the Lake Superior Northwoods region along the Wisconsin-Michigan border.
 This small gem of a lake is surrounded by bigger lakes in the midst of Nicolet National Forest.
 Those lucky enough to discover the national forest campground, the private home rentals, or the condo timeshare location along the four-mile shoreline will quickly decide Spectacle Lake is one of the most beautiful locations in the entire Northwoods.